intenseFunkid/Project-Overlord/README.md

 # Project-Overlord
 Where dnd nerds make a thing

-Creators:
-Brandon King
+Creators: Ian Boudreau Brandon King Corey Fox

-My branch is to be a huge nerd, for an example.
+Project goal: To create a Dungeon Master(DM) interface to help make the game less paper work for the DM at a faster pace, and help them track their campaign.